syncfusion-content/typescript-docs/TypeScript/Tooltip/HowTo.md

 ---
 layout: post
-title: How To section of Tooltip widget
+title: How To section in Typescript Tooltip Control | Syncfusion
-description: How To section of Tooltip widget
+description: Learn here all about How To section in Syncfusion Essential Typescript Tooltip control, its elements, and more.
 platform: Typescript
 control: Tooltip
 documentation: ug
 keywords : ejTooltip, Tooltip,Tooltip widget
 ---

-# How To
+# How To section in Typescript Tooltip

 ## Use AJAX to generate the Tooltip’s content